knosmos/set-solve/README.md

 This is done by finding how much of the card is colored.
 A solid-shaded card will have more colored pixels than a striped or empty-shaded card.
 We also run a Sobel edge-detection algorithm; a large number of edge pixels indicates that the card is striped.

+### SET Determination
+This is the easiest part - just a complete search on all possible SETs.